DevTotti/PasteBin/README.md

 # PasteBin
-An API with work in progress, mafejopami🙄
+An API that allows you to paste anything and you get a link for it